Help Your Conference Speakers Give a Killer Presentation

 So, your call for abstracts has closed, you’ve reviewed the submissions in your online collection system and chosen the speakers for your annual conference.
 How about sending presenters some public speaking tips?

-Speaking at your association’s annual meeting is about two-way communication, engaging attendees with social gaming and fun presentation styles like PechaKecha.
-That is how attendees learn, retain and implement the content at your association’s annual meeting.
 Times have changed, and public speaking is no longer a one-way objective lecture taking place behind a podium.
-Our old school college professors taught us wrong!
-(Or at least mine did.)
+Speaking at your association’s annual meeting is about two-way communication, engaging attendees with social gaming and fun presentation styles like PechaKucha.
+That is how attendees learn, retain and implement the content at your conference.

 What are you doing to ensure your speakers aren’t committing Donna Kastner’s 5 deadly speaking sins?